fahs3/M524-HW2/README.md

     This creates a distributable folder `dist/` where the final executable is stored, a `.spec` file containing configuration for future builds, and a `build/` folder for temporary files.
 3. If you want to add an icon, use the following method:
 `pyinstaller --onefile --icon=app.ico main.py`
+4. Move the launcher (RUN ME TO RUN APP).bat to the same folder as the .exe outputted in the `dist/` folder titled main.exe
-4. Double click the `.exe` file in the dist folder to run the application.
+5. Double click the `launcher (RUN APP).bat` file in the dist folder to run the application.
+6. The `launcher (RUN APP).bat` runs the main.exe in a new console window and keeps it open after the output is given.